 When we were kids, there was something magical about those outings, when the days seemed longer, the air fresher, and when the black flies seemed fierce enough to carry us off.
 But fish, we did.
 And fun, we had.

 Unfortunately, few of us carried cameras in our pockets to capture those moments spent with our brothers, sisters, friends and parents.

 Now, things have changed.
-And as my editor pointed out to me just the other day, after finding a stunning Instagram collage posted by a Maine writer and poet, there are few things as powerful and mood-enhancing as a beautiful picture of a Maine kid enjoying the simple act of fishing.
+And as my editor pointed out to me just the other day, after finding a stunning Instagram collage posted by a Maine writer and poet, there are few things as powerful, and mood-enhancing than a beautiful picture of a Maine kid enjoying the simple act of fishing.

 I agree.
 Today, I’ll share some of those images.
 We all need to find more reasons to smile, after all.
 And I think these photos will fill the bill.

 [image id=”2973396″ size=”full” pos=”center” /]

 First, the photos that started this whole project, from Erinne Magee.
 Magee recently released a book, “This is Camp: Poems and stories about Maine’s most celebrated getaway,” and she has always had a knack for describing myriad ways that the state is special.

 The photos of her daughter, Lexi, were taken at Pleasant Lake in Stetson about four years ago, she figures.
 Her Instagram description is (not surprisingly) poetic.
 Here’s how Magee describes the collage: “Not all anglers are created equal.
 Some wear camo … others, party dresses.
 Some fish for bass … others, branches or whatever.
 Some have a method to their cast … others, twirl and hope for the best.
 But no matter … an angler always gets what they’re after, in one way or another.”